NestorMancilla/dijet/README.txt

 (To-do: Downdload Summer23 and ReReco samples.
 Not yet done for ZeroBias at least) (To-do: QG SFs and response)

+// v46.
+Process for 2023 Cv123, Cv4 and D using prompt data.
+//      To avoid possible problems from luminosity histograms, dolumi = false and dolumi include in if (jetsperrun && dolumi) to avoid this hist
+// v45.
+Process for 2024B and C prompt using Cert_Collisions2024_378981_380115_Golden.json.
+Luminosity file lumibyrun2024_378981_380115_Golden.csv
+// v44.
+First process using lumunosity from Brilcalc.
+//	Same selection as inclusive jets Jet_jetId[i] >= 4 && !Jet_jetveto[i] && pass_METfilter > 0
+//      CVS file based on Golden JSON Cert_Collisions2024_378981_379866_Golden.json
+// v43.1 Process for 2024 B and C using DCSOnly Collisions24_13p6TeV_378981_380533_DCSOnly_TkPx.json
 // v43.
 2024D with 2024C L2L3Res.
 New V2M jet veto map and V2M L2L3Res.
 First test for number of jets vs runs (NOT normalized by luminosity).
 //      Same Golden JSON.
 Cert_Collisions2024_378981_379866_Golden.json
 // v42.
 2022 prompt datasets for C and D. NanoAOD v8.